- What if my dog needs to see the doctor?

 I need to drop my dog off earlier or after your business hours, can someone open the door for me?

 If you miss us during our normal business hours, please call and leave a message.
 We will contact you the next business day.
-Staff members are prohibited from opening doors prior to or after business hours.
+Staff members are prohibited from opening doors prior to or after business hours for security reasons.

 I’m not sure if I can make it by the time your facility closes, can your night concierge allow me to pick up my dog?